Visy

-Visy Industries (known as Pratt Industries USA in the US) is an Australian-American company was established in Melbourne in 1948 and is a privately owned paper, packaging and recycling company.
-Visy was owned by Richard Pratt until his death in April 2009, when his son Anthony Pratt assumed the role of executive chairman.
-He has also presided over a major expansion into the Asian packaging market and moved to position Visy as a key player in food security for the region.
+Visy Industries (known as Pratt Industries USA in the US) is a privately owned Australian-American paper, packaging and recycling company established in Melbourne in 1948.
+Visy was founded by a number of people.
+Richard Pratt acted as the head of the company after 1969 until his death in April 2009, when his son Anthony Pratt assumed the role of executive chairman.
+Since his assumption of the role, Anthony Pratt has presided over a major expansion into the Asian packaging market and moved Visy to a position as a key player in food security for the region.

-Visy operates more than 180 facilities worldwide, and employs more than 9500 people in Australia and the United States, with total sales exceeding more than $5 billion.
+Visy operates more than 180 facilities worldwide, and employs more than 9,500 people in Australia and the United States, with total sales exceeding $5 billion.

 History

-Visy Industries began in 1948 with a 1000-pound loan from Richard Pratt's aunt, Ida Visbord, for whom the company is named.
-Originally, there were three partners – Visbord's husband Max Plotka, Richard Pratt's father Leon and engineer Les Feldman.
+Visy Industries originated in 1948 with a 1000-pound loan from Richard Pratt's aunt, Ida Visbord.
+Initially, the company had three partners—Visbord's husband Max Plotka, Richard Pratt's father Leon, and engineer Les Feldman—focusing on corrugated cardboard.

-After Leon Pratt's death in 1969, his son Richard Pratt took over control and expanded the company.
-Throughout the 1970s, Visy established new plants in New South Wales and Queensland, and by the end of the decade was making more than 100,000 tons of boxes a year.
-In the late 1970s and early 80s, Visy continued to grow, building 100% recycled paper mills, the first at Warwick Farm, Sydney.
-By 1990, Visy's national market share was over 40% with more than 2000 employees.
+After Leon Pratt's death in 1969, Richard Pratt assumed control, leading to company expansion with new plants in New South Wales and Queensland during the 1970s.
+By the end of the decade, Visy was producing over 100,000 tons of boxes annually.

+In the late 1970s and early 80s, the company further expanded, establishing 100% recycled paper mills, such as the one in Warwick Farm, Sydney.
+By 1990, Visy held a national market share exceeding 40% with over 2000 employees.

 Richard and Anthony Pratt then expanded to the U.S. to oversee the start-up and development of Pratt Industries USA.

 In July 2020, Visy Industries purchased the Australian and New Zealand glass manufacturing operations of O-I Glass.